yash-tatvic/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 ### What's the IP range of your service?

-The IP addresses based on whether you're using EU or US Amplitude data centers.
+Amplitude data centers use the following IP addresses, depending on their region:

 - Amplitude US IP address